nealey/homepage/content/blog/2024/09-02-self-hosted-email/index.md

   - computers
 ---

-I'm paying a company (Proton) to host woozle.org email now.
+I'm now paying a company (Proton) to host woozle.org email.
-I had to learn enough about DKIM and SPF to set it up, but I've forgotten now.
+I had to learn enough about DKIM and SPF to set it up, but I've forgotten what I did.

-It's fine.
+Proton is fine.

 I like not having email delivery tied into the same quota as photo storage.